-#1 Review & Revise the Description of your Target Audience
+#1 Review the description of your target audience

 Do all your brands have a clear description of their target audience?
-These days we tend to speak about personas or avatars.
+These days we tend to refer to these as personas or avatars.
 Whatever you call yours, they should be precise, detailed and ideally visual as well.

-In your avatar, you must include not only your customers’ demographics and consumption / purchasing habits, but also information about where they do these things, what values they have that you can tap into and what emotions motivate them to purchase and use your brand.
+Include in your own persona template not only demographics and consumption / purchasing habits, but also information about where your customers do these things, what values they have that you can tap into, and what emotions motivate them to use your brand.

-Review how you communicate with your customers and what information exchange there is at that time.
-Is it one-way or two?
+Review how you communicate with your customer and what information exchange there is at that time.
+Is it a one-way or two-way discussion?
 Are you in a monologue or a dialogue?

-Obviously the second is what it should be.
-You can learn far more about your customers by listening, especially when they are ready to share their information with you.
+Obviously the second communication style is what you should be aiming for.
+You can learn far more about your customers when they are ready to share their information with you.
 And that comes when they trust you to keep their data safe and know that you only collect what you need to give them a superior experience.
 Make sure that’s what you are doing.

 Do you know what needs your customer has and which of them you are tapping into?